dotnet/roslyn/docs/features/source-generators.md

 passes will occur.

-The main generation pass occurs via the `Execute` method. `Execute` passes an instance of `SourceGeneratorContext` that provides access to the `Compilation` and allows the generator to alter the `Compilation` by adding source and reporting diagnostics.
+The main generation pass occurs via the `Execute` method. `Execute` passes an instance of `SourceGeneratorContext` that provides access to the current `Compilation` and allows the generator to alter the resulting output `Compilation` by adding source and reporting diagnostics.

+The generator is also able to access any `AnalyzerAdditionalFiles` passed to the compiler via the `AdditionalFiles` collection, allowing for generation decisions to based on more than just the user's C# code.

 ```csharp
 namespace Microsoft.CodeAnalysis